MrMelon1232/MrMelon1232/README.md

 I search for promising ideas to develop and bring it to the public.
 Feel free to leave me a message about any interesting topics!

 ## Current Projects:
-🔭 I’m currently working on a Sports Management App<br>
+🔭 I’m currently working on a AI Wellness and Focus App<br>
 🌱 I’m currently learning about machine learning and scaling systems for large applications.<br>

 ## 🌐 Socials: